 I was diagnosed with PKU at 9 days old thanks to newborn screening.
 Newborn screening saved my life, but I know that not everyone has the same experience.
-This September, as we celebrate 60 years of newborn screening in the US, I’m reflecting on the many perspectives of newborn screening: joy, pain, and hope.
+Throughout 2023, as we celebrate 60 years of newborn screening in the US, I’m reflecting on the many perspectives of newborn screening: joy, pain, and hope.
 We have come a long way, but we still have much work to do.
 Join me in raising awareness for newborn screening and ensuring that every baby has the opportunity to thrive.

 60 Years of Newborn Screening